 When our first child, Jacob was born, my world revolved around this handsome babe in my arms.
 I adored him so much yet I cringe every time he cries.
 As a new mother, taking care of him was quite challenging.
 But despite this, he was a very happy baby.
 He always had that big smile on his face and was always in a good mood even his Mama was at her wit’s end.

 Three and a half years later, our second child, Jianne was born.
 A C-section was required to take her out but my husband and I were not prepared for such an emergency.
 But by God’s grace, all went well.
 She was exclusively breastfed and was attached to me 24/7.
 Everywhere I go, she had to be with me.
 I was working from home then, so she was attached to me via baby sling while I work in front of the computer.

 Two kids and two very different experiences in motherhood.
 Both have challenging and joyful experiences that summed up my first season in motherhood.

-Both kids continue to grow physically, means they’re getting taller by the day and have developed healthy appetites.
+Both kids continue to grow physically, which means they’re getting taller by the day and have developed healthy appetites.
 They have reached a level of maturity that they need for their age.
 They are more aware of the world around them as well.

 Since 2015, our eldest child has been enrolled in a hybrid homeschooling program.
 I am no longer directly involved in his schooling but I still check on him daily.
 At times, I volunteer to help him but he assures me that he can do it on his own.
 He doesn’t need me anymore.
 In fact, he is always eager to share with me all that he has learned not only in class but also in his personal readings.
 His teachers have commended him for being a diligent and responsible student.
 Proud mom here!